gletreut/FEniCS_tutorial/README.md

 `conda create -n fenicsproject -c conda-forge fenics mshr matplotlib jupyterlab`

+**Note** that on MacOS Big Sur the above command results in an install which doesn't work with the `poisson_basic.py` example.
+A specific version of mshr needs to be installed.
+The command to create the virtual environment becomes:
+`conda create -n fenicsproject -c conda-forge fenics mshr=2019.1.0=py38h2af9582_2 mshr matplotlib jupyterlab`

 This should install all packages needed to run this tutorial.

 ## Running examples